matrix-org/matrix-spec-proposals/README.rst

   contained in the specification, along with example JSON files.
 - ``meta``: documents outlining the processes involved when writing documents, e.g. documentation style, guidelines.
-- ``registry``: Lists of identifiers for use in various parts of the Matrix protocol.
 - ``scripts``: scripts to generate formatted versions of the documentation, typically HTML.
 - ``specification``: the specification split up into sections.

 .. _OpenAPI: https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md
 .. _JSON Schema: http://json-schema.org/